Txlon5/COSC310_TermProject_Group21/deployment.md

 ## 9. Data Storage

 All application data is persisted as JSON files in `backend/app/data/`.
-These files are created automatically on first run and store users, orders, restaurants, menus, carts, payment methods, transactions, tokens, and notifications.
+These files store users, orders, restaurants, menus, carts, payment methods, transactions, tokens, and notifications.

-> **Note:** These files are not committed to the repository.
-To wipe all data and start fresh, see the command in [Setup & Deployment](#3-setup--deployment).

 ---